qiniu/formstate-x/dumi/docs/guide/advanced/index.md

 ### Transformed State

-When we create input components based on UI inputs, these input components always provide their own business semantics which differs from the semantics of the original UI inputs.
+When we create input components based on UI inputs, these input components always provide their own business semantics which differ from the semantics of the original UI inputs.
 Which means, sometimes there's a gap between the business-value and the view-value for one component.

 Let's take a component named `NumberInput` as example.